4 Min Read

-* Delay comes as legal battle with Apple hits fever pitch
+* Delay comes as legal battle with Apple hits fever pitch this week

 * Says no changes in scheduled court hearings with Apple